LebrancWorkshop/Learn-NextJS-from-Docs/basic/CODE.md

 </html>
 ```

-## Draft 03: Writing HTML with JS using Babel to make it complete
+## Draft 03: Writing HTML with JSX using Babel to make it complete

 ```html
 <html>